appoptics/appoptics-bindings-node/.github/README.md

 ### Project layout

 * `src` directory contains the C++ code to bind to liboboe.
-* `oboe` directory contains liboboe and its required header files. `liboboe` is downloaded from: https://files.appoptics.com/c-lib.
+* `oboe` directory contains `liboboe` and its required header files. `liboboe` is downloaded from: https://files.appoptics.com/c-lib.
 Pre-release versions are at: https://s3-us-west-2.amazonaws.com/rc-files-t2/c-lib
 * `test` directory contains the test suite.
 * `.github` contains the files for github actions.
-* `dev` contains anything related to dev environament
+* `dev` contains anything related to dev environment

 ### With Docker: